University of Cape Town

 There are 4 modules in this course

-This week, we will consider practical aspects of academic writing, such as structure and the importance of defining key terms in an essay.
-The term we will focus on this week is identity.
+We begin by considering practical aspects of academic writing, such as structure and the importance of defining key terms in an essay.
+The term we will focus on is identity.
 After hearing Kath Woodward’s ideas on identity, our three student writers, Ada, Ziggy, and Joey will write their own definitions of identity.
 Emphasising that writing is a process, we will give feedback on the students writers’ definitions.
-We will then provide you with the opportunity to draft your definition of identity, give feedback to other learners and receive feedback from them.

 What's included